 - On a large cutting board, lay out 12 slices of bread.
 Lightly butter them using unsalted butter since there will be enough salt in the cucumber rounds.
 Spread the cream cheese with dill on 6 slices of bread.

 - Squeeze the juice from one lemon into a small bowl, then quickly dip the cucumber slices into the lemon juice one at a time.
-Carefully place twelve overlapping cucumber rounds in two rows on top of the slice with the cream cheese.
+Carefully place ten or twelve overlapping cucumber rounds in two rows on top of the slice with the cream cheese.
+Sprinkle with white pepper.

 - Serve immediately for best freshness.